About

 About the Cincinnati Rollergirls

-The Cincinnati Rollergirls is Cincinnati’s first women’s amateur flat track roller derby team, founded in late 2005 by Christa Zielke and Paula Estes.
-The team is primarily owned and operated by its skaters, who represent a wide range of ages, backgrounds and occupations.
+The Cincinnati Rollergirls is Cincinnati’s first amateur flat track roller derby team.
+Founded in late 2005 by Christa Zielke and Paula Estes, the team is owned and operated by its skaters, who represent a wide range of ages, backgrounds and occupations.

 The skaters, coaches, officials and support staff of the Cincinnati Rollergirls are all volunteers.
 Skaters buy their own skates, gear and uniforms and also pay monthly dues.
 All proceeds from ticket and merchandise sales, skater dues and sponsorships go back to the organization to cover the costs of venue and practice space rental, home game production, insurance, travel, tournament fees, marketing and advertising.

-As an internationally-ranked member of the Women’s Flat Track Derby Association, CRG fields two competitive squads for inter-league play: the Black Sheep, the varsity or A team; and the Violent Lambs, the JV or B team.
-After a decade at the Cincinnati Gardens and three seasons at Schmidt Memorial Fieldhouse at Xavier University, CRG now plays its home games at the Cintas Center at Xavier.
+As a member of the international Women’s Flat Track Derby Association, CRG fields two competitive squads for inter-league play: the Black Sheep, the varsity or A team; and the Violent Lambs, the JV or B team.
+After a decade calling the Cincinnati Gardens home, CRG played home games at Schmidt Memorial Fieldhouse at Xavier University, Cintas Center at Xavier University and Queen City Sportsplex (formerly Sports Plus) in Evendale.

 The Cincinnati Rollergirls have received many accolades from the community.
-Former Cincinnati Mayor Mark Mallory declared June 19, 2010 Cincinnati Rollergirls Day, and the Cincinnati Rollergirls have been voted Cincinnati’s Best Amateur/Semi-Pro Team by CityBeat readers every year since 2011.
-The team also gives back to the community by volunteering at charity events, making donations to local nonprofit organizations and offering free tickets to organizations such as the Armed Forces Ticket Association and Most Valuable Kids of Greater Cincinnati.
+Former Cincinnati Mayor Mark Mallory declared June 19, 2010 Cincinnati Rollergirls Day, and the Cincinnati Rollergirls have been voted Cincinnati’s Best Amateur/Semi-Pro Team by CityBeat readers nearly every year since 2011.
+The team also gives back to the community by volunteering at community events and making donations to local nonprofit organizations.

 Learn more about Cincinnati Rollergirls skaters and support staff.